 The exclusive right to a trademark is obtained through registration with the Mexican Institute of Industrial Property (IMPI).

-All visible signs can be protected, provided that they are sufficiently distinctive and can distinguish the goods or services to which they apply from others in the same class (Article 89 of the Industrial Property Law).
-Once Parliament has enacted the amendments required by the TPP, non-traditional trademarks will be recognised.
+All visible signs can be protected, provided that they are sufficiently distinctive and can distinguish the goods or services to which they apply from others in the same class (Article 89 of the IP Law).